 Academic dishonesty includes use of any unauthorized assistance in taking quizzes, tests, or exams; dependence upon the aid of sources beyond those authorized by the instructor, or the acquisition of tests or other material belonging to a faculty member.

-Plagiarism includes the paraphrase or direct quotation of published or unpublished works without full and clear acknowledgment of the author/source.
+works without full and clear acknowledgment of the author/source.

 Academic dishonesty will bring about disciplinary action, which may include expulsion from the university.
 This is explained in the College's online handbook: